-The Cheesecake Factory is known for its many delicious recipes.
+The Cheesecake Factory is known for its many delicious dishes.
 Their menu is vast and is sure to please everyone that goes there.
-One of their standby cheesecakes is their famous Oreo cheesecake recipe.
-You can recreate this recipe at home with this recipe.
+One of their popular and standby cheesecakes is their famous Oreo cheesecake.
+You can recreate it at home with this copycat recipe.

 If you have never made a cheesecake before, they aren’t too difficult to make.
 As with many baking recipes you need to follow a few simple guidelines to have success at making your cheesecake.